rajshinde-cognizant/VSMS/README.md

 - Manage service centers and available services, and
 - Handle billing and invoice generation.

-It supports modular microservice architecture and is developed using Java (Spring Boot) or ASP.NET Core for backend, and Angular or React for the frontend.
+It supports modular microservice architecture and is developed using Java (Spring Boot) or ASP.NET Core for, and Angular or React for the frontend.
 The database layer is built on top of MySQL/PostgreSQL.

 ---